 The following are the common abrasives used in the sandblasting industry.

-Garnet is a natural mineral with excellent naturally abrasive properties.
-This hard abrasive is fast-cutting, low-dust producing and low-consuming, excellent for removing tough coatings, paint, rust and mill scale from steel.
-Garnet permits precise feathering control.
+Garnet is excellent for removing tough coatings, paint, rust and mill scale from steel.
 A good general outdoor surface preparation abrasive.

-This abrasive is usually made from crushing bottle glass and creates a sharp profile and is useful in removing a variety of coatings.
+Removing a variety of coatings.
 It produces a whiter, cleaner finish than slags and mineral sands.
-Crushed glass is the popular choice of abrasive for preparing concrete surfaces.
+The popular choice of abrasive for preparing concrete surfaces.

 The right abrasive for the job is the finest grade that can impart the depth profile required by the coating system.
 Before purchasing abrasive, visit the manufacturer’s websites for the latest product specs, or browse our directory of abrasive manufacturers product data sheets.